-AECEA, in partnership with provincial stakeholder groups and federal organizations, has been working hard on advocacy efforts to support early learning and child care programs and early childhood educators in Alberta.
+AECEA, in partnership with provincial stakeholder groups and federal organizations, have been working hard on advocacy efforts to support early learning and child care programs and early childhood educators in Alberta.
 Please find a summary of the efforts made so far in response to the COVID-19 pandemic below.
 We ask for your support for these advocacy efforts.
 If you agree that there needs to be additional supports for programs and educators, please join in to the #ChildCareMattersAlberta campaign and use this hashtag in your social media commentary.
 We also ask that you consent to us adding your email address to our mailing list so we can keep you up to date on future advocacy work.

 What has AECEA been doing on your behalf?